 Help Around the House

-Help your kids achieve their goal by having them set smaller goals each week.
-One week they can help clean the dishes and another they can tidy up the living room (or just put their toys away!).
+Help your kids achieve their goals by having them set smaller goals each week.
+One week they can help clean the dishes, and another, they can tidy up the living room (or just put their toys away!).
 Besides, cleaning up is so much easier when the whole family chips in!

 Take Care of Others

 I’m always trying to teach my kids the importance of kindness, so it’s a happy moment for me when they actively want to help out others.
-Maybe they want to be nicer when they get back to school and make lots of new friends, or they want to do some random acts of kindness throughout the year for people in need.
+Maybe they want to be nicer when they get back to school after the holiday break and make lots of new friends, or they want to do some random acts of kindness throughout the year for people in need.